stanjng/tictactoe-client/README.md

 ### Future Improvements

+- I want to remove my alerts and console.logs!
 - I want to allow players to choose their symbols.
 - I would like to add a cpu player.
 - I want to add animations to interactable elements.
 - I want to further stylize the application.
+- I want to further debug the game engine.
+- I want to further debug the login system.

 ## Images